NethServer/docs/administrator-manual/en/firewall.rst

 and fill in the fields indicating the speed of the Internet link.
 Be aware that in case of congestion by the provider there is nothing to do in order to improve performance.

-Traffic shaping can be configured from the page :menuselection:`Traffic shaping` -> :guilabel:`Interface rules`.
+Traffic shaping rules can be configured from the :menuselection:`Firewall rules` page, while the available bandwidth can be set from the :menuselection:`Network` page for all red interfaces.

-The system provides three levels of priority, high, medium and low: as default all traffic has medium priority.
+The system provides two levels of priority, high and low: as default all traffic has medium priority.
 It is possible to assign high or low priority to certain services based on the port used (eg low traffic peer to peer).

 The system works even without specifying  services to high or low priority,